lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	"external": true
 	````

-    The final _LogJsonFromBlob_ dataset should look like the following snippet:
+    The final _RawJsonData_ dataset should look like the following snippet:

 	````JavaScript
 	{